Can Heartburn Come From an Underactive Stomach?

 What can be done to boost your stomach acid and digestive activity?

 - Eat small meals more frequently throughout the day.

 - Avoid overeating: eat only until you are 80% full

-- Avoid eating large amounts of red meat in a single meal.
+- Avoid eating large amounts of animal protein in a single meal.

 - Pair animal protein with non-starchy vegetables instead of bread and potatoes.

 - Drink only enough fluid to comfortably enjoy your meal — excessive liquids with a meal will dilute digestive acids and enzymes.